pcarbo/R-survival-large-scale/README.md

 [University of Chicago](https://www.uchicago.edu).
 Thank you to [Matthew Stephens](http://stephenslab.uchicago.edu) for his support and guidance.
-Also thanks to [Gao Wang](https://github.com/gaow) for sharing the Python script to profile memory usage, and to [David Gerard](https://dcgerard.github.io) for sharing his code that ultimately improved several of the examples.
+Also thanks to [Gao Wang](https://github.com/gaow) for sharing the Python script to profile memory usage, to [David Gerard](https://dcgerard.github.io) for sharing his code that ultimately improved several of the examples, and to John Blischak, John Novembre and Stefano Allesia for providing great examples to learn from.